What Is a Will? What Happens Without One?

 An oral will is made verbally to others.
 It serves the same purpose as a written will, which is to make last wishes known and to have them fulfilled.

-What content must a will contain?
+What must a will include?

 • Clear indication that the testator is the maker of the will.

-• Identify significant assets to be distributed.
+• Details of significant assets to be distributed

 • The signature must be notarized.